 The following charts provide descriptions of the TAP modules and their associated CRS.

-TAP REQUIREMENTS AND CRS $\sqrt{}$ √ MODULE DESCRIPTION CRS Individualized Initial Counseling (IC) and Self- Assessment MANDATORY FOR ALL SERVICE MEMBERS-complete prior to attending Managing Your Transition.
-Complete a personal self-assessment and initiate an Individual Transition Plan (ITP); ITP provided by your Service component; see TAP staff for further information.
-Pre-Separation Counseling MANDATORY FOR ALL SERVICE MEMBERS-complete prior to attending Managing Your Transition.
-No CRS.
-Managing Your (MY) Transition MANDATORY FOR ALL SERVICE MEMBERS-introduces topics important for transition and associated resources.
-No CRS.
-Military Occupational Code (MOC) Crosswalk and Gap Analysis MANDATORY FOR ALL SERVICE MEMBERS-assists with identifying skills and demonstrates how to translate skills, training, and experience into civilian credentialing appropriate for civilian jobs.
-Complete a Gap Analysis or provide verification of employment.
-Financial Planning for Transition MANDATORY FOR ALL SERVICE MEMBERS-builds on the financial training provided during the MLC and helps Service members understand how transition will impact financial situations.
-Prepare a criterion- based, post-transition financial plan.
+Required CRS are determined by Tier assignment and must be completed before attending your Capstone appointment.

+TAP REQUIREMENTS AND CRS

+\checkmark MODULE DESCRIPTION CRS

+Individualized MANDATORY FOR ALL Complete a personal

+Initial Counseling SERVICE MEMBERS-complete self-assessment and

+(IC) and Self- prior to attending Managing Your initiate an

+Assessment Transition.
+Individual Transition

+Plan (ITP); ITP

+provided by your

+Service component;

+see TAP staff for

+further information.

+Pre-Separation MANDATORY FOR ALL No CRS.

+Counseling SERVICE MEMBERS-complete

+prior to attending Managing Your

+Transition.

+Managing Your MANDATORY FOR ALL No CRS.

+(MY) Transition SERVICE MEMBERS-introduces

+topics important for transition and

+associated resources.